-Pursuant to article 42 of the Pelé Law, the right to exploit images captured during the sports event is granted to the sports entities that have organised the event.
+Pursuant to the Pelé Law, the right to exploit the images of sports events is granted to the sports teams that participate in any given competition (article 42).
 The law grants this right to the teams as a way to enable the exploitation of players' images on-field.